ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 The take-away from this example is to avoid adding integers that can be large.
 Try to rewrite the computation, and strive to use offsets instead of absolute values.

+# Things That Often Work

+This chapter is a summary of implementations that often work but still have cases we must guard for.

+## Midpoint

+See _Midpoint, i.e. "Nearly All Binary Searches Are Broken"_ for details.

+The typical way of finding the middle of an index range is `mid = low + (high - low) / 2;
+This works for all unsigned values (citation/test needed) as long as `low` is less than or equal to `high`, but signed is susceptible to overflow if `high` is large and `low` is negative.

 # Recommendations